carbon-data-specification/Power-Systems-Data/specifications/cdsc-wg2-03.md

 - `transmissionCapacity` - _Array_
 	- `connectedPSR` - _Object_
 		- `id`  - _String_ The unique identifier representing the *id* of the PSR connected to the requested PSR.
-	 - `measurement` - _float_ - A value of the amount of transmission capacity available between the two PSRs.
+	 - `value` - _float_ - A value of the amount of transmission capacity available between the two PSRs.
 ```
 ==Request==
 GET /power-system-resources/US-WECC-CISO/transmission-capacity HTTP/1.1